steqeq/0000/docs/reference/env-variables.rst

     * - | ``GPU_MAX_REMOTE_MEM_SIZE``
         | Maximum size that allows device memory substitution with system.
       - ``2``
-      - Unit: kilobyte (kB)
+      -

     * - | ``GPU_MAX_SUBALLOC_SIZE``
-        | The maximum size accepted for suballocaitons in KB.
+        | Sets the maximum size for sub-allocations in KB.
       - ``4096``
-      - Unit: kilobyte (kB)
+      -

     * - | ``GPU_MAX_USWC_ALLOC_SIZE``
-        | Set a limit in Mb on the maximum USWC allocation size.
+        | Sets  the maximum USWC allocation size in MB.
       - ``2048``
-      - | Unit: megabyte (MB)
-        | -1: No limit
+      - -1: No limit

     * - | ``GPU_MAX_WORKGROUP_SIZE``
-        | Maximum number of workitems in a workgroup for GPU, 0 -use default
+        | Sets the maximum number of workitems in a workgroup for GPU.
-      - ``int``
-      - 0
+      - ``0``
+      - 0: Ignore the environment variable and use the default workgroup size, which is 256.

     * - | ``GPU_MIPMAP``
         | Enables GPU mipmap extension.